-In a locked glass box in the Occult Museum, there’s a Raggedy Ann doll named Annabelle with “do not touch” warning sign on it.
-The unsuspecting doll may not appear menacing, but of all the items in the Occult Museum, “that doll is what I’d be most frightened of,” said Tony Spera, the Warrens’ son-in-law.
+In a locked glass box in the Occult Museum, there’s a Raggedy Ann doll named Annabelle with a “positively do not open” warning sign on it.
+The doll may not look menacing, but of all the items in the Occult Museum, “that doll is what I’d be most frightened of,” said Tony Spera, the Warrens’ son-in-law.

-According to the Warrens’ report, a 28-year-old nurse who received the doll as a gift noticed that it started to change positions.
+According to the Warrens’ report, a 28-year-old nurse who received the doll as a gift in 1968 noticed that it started to change positions.
 Then she and her roommate started finding parchment paper with written messages saying things like, “Help me, help us.”

 As if that wasn’t strange enough, the girls claimed that they didn’t even have parchment paper in their house.

 Next, the doll started showing up in different rooms and leaking blood.
 Unsure of what to do, the two women turned to a medium, who said the doll was being occupied by the spirit of a young girl named Annabelle Higgins.

-That’s when the Ed and Lorraine Warren took an interest in the case and contacted the women.
+That’s when Ed and Lorraine Warren took an interest in the case and contacted the women.
 After evaluating the doll, they “came to the immediate conclusion that the doll itself was not in fact possessed but manipulated by an inhuman presence.”

 The Warrens’ evaluation was that the spirit in the doll was looking to possess a human host.
-So they took it, sprinkled holy water on it, and locked it in the box.
+So they took it from the women to keep them safe.

 The Warrens Investigate The Perron Family Case

-It didn’t take Ed and Lorraine Warren to land their next high-profile case.
+After Annabelle, it didn’t take Ed and Lorraine Warren long to land more high-profile cases.
 While the Perron Family served as the inspiration behind the the film The Conjuring, the Warrens saw it as a very real and terrifying situation.

-In January 1971, the Perron Family – Carolyn and Roger, and their five daughters – moved to a large Farmhouse in Harrisville, R.I.
+In January 1971, the Perron Family — Carolyn and Roger, and their five daughters — moved to a large Farmhouse in Harrisville, R.I.
 The family noticed strange occurrences happening right away that only got worse over time.
-Starting with a missing broom, it escalated into full-fledged angry spirits.
+It started with a missing broom, but it escalated into full-fledged angry spirits.